 School of Education PhD students Antonios Ktenidis and Sophie Phillips were key contributors to the Knowledge Exchange.
 Sophie said “I enjoyed being at an event where the space was not only thought provoking but inclusive and adapted of the needs of all participants, which rarely occurs in society.”
 Antonios said, “Knowledge should be shared and shall not be owned’: with this phrase in mind, I attended the Knowledge Exchange, excited about making knowledge together, collectively, one with another.
 I entered a space where all bodies and minds were respected and listened to, literally and metaphorically.
 Not only I felt listened to, but I also listened to and learned from bodies and minds similar to and different from mine simultaneously.”

-Excitingly, all of our discussions were recorded by a graphic note-taker Amber Anderson (pictured here) and disseminated on Twitter.
+Excitingly, all of our discussions were recorded by a graphic note-taker Amber Anderson (see images in this blog!) and disseminated on Twitter.
 We are now working out our next steps in the Fellowship: how we can build upon and mobilise the dialogues we had within our Knowledge Exchange, and how we can work together to reify the criticality and power of disability arts at a deeply precarious time in disabled people’s history.
 Disability arts and culture offer forms of power to resist oppression and confinement and challenge stereotypical representations of our lives, but they also offer chances for affirmative understandings of disability to flourish, showing disability in all its nuance and vibrancy.
 So, watch this space for future updates!

-Kirsty Liddiard, School of Education and iHuman.
+Kirsty Liddiard, Research Fellow, School of Education and iHuman.